cinemast/libjson-rpc-cpp/README.md

 That's all you need.

-To uninstall the lib, type:
+To uninstall the library and the stubgenerator, type:

 ```sh
 cd build && sudo make uninstall